Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Introduction

-If substrates are more hydrophobic, suspension droplets typically dry more towards the point-like shape formed in the centre of the droplet instead of a coffee ring \cite{Iqbal2018, Lin2015, Y.Li2013, Kumar2021}.
-Further, a change in the contact angle hysteresis was observed with a constant contact angle mode instead of a constant contact line mode for hydrophobic substrates \cite{Lin2015,Yang2020}, which was attributed to the reduced pinning of the contact line.
+Important aspects governing the drying behaviour of sessile droplets are the substrate's properties, such as its roughness \cite{Kabi2021, S.Li2015, Dicuangco2014, Brunet2012, Lafuma2011} and wettability.\cite{Iqbal2018, Lin2015, Y.Li2013, Kumar2021} As a particular example, the wettability of different plant species varies from hydrophilic up to superhydrophobic.\cite{Fang2019, Papierowska2018, Fernandez2017} For crop-care applications, it is therefore relevant to understand how the drying behaviour is affected by the different wettability of the specific plant leaves.\cite{Hunsche2012,Yu2009} For (super)hydrophobic substrates, suspension droplets typically dry more into a point-like shape formed in the centre of the droplet instead of a coffee ring,\cite{Iqbal2018, Lin2015,han2024} even if the droplet is pendant,\cite{Kumar2021} though contact-angle hysteresis should also be considered.\cite{Y.Li2013} For example, a change in the contact angle hysteresis was observed for (super)hydrophobic substrates,\cite{Lin2015,Yang2020,han2024} with a constant contact angle mode instead of a constant contact line mode, which was attributed to the reduced pinning of the contact line.

-Gaining further insight into the CRE from modelling of particle-laden droplets is challenging due to the interplay between thermodynamic effects, such as phase transitions and hydrodynamic effects, including fluid flow within the droplet \cite{ZCD15}.
-However, a key advantage is the ability to disentangle various physical properties such as surface wettability and slip.
-Theoretically, a range of CAs (10, 90, 170, 180$^{\circ}$) were explored to study the Constant Contact Angle (CCA) and Constant Contact Line (CCL) extreme modes of evaporation, however no particles were present in their calculations \cite{Stauber2015}.
-For CA between 0 to 90$^{\circ}$, the Stokes flow has also been determined numerically \cite{Hu2005}.
-For large CAs they predict a positive Marangoni number that leads to an inward radial flow along the droplet surface.
+Gaining further insight into the CRE from modelling of particle-laden droplets is challenging due to the interplay between thermodynamic effects, such as phase transitions and hydrodynamic effects, including fluid flow within the droplet. \cite{ZCD15} However, a key advantage is the ability to disentangle various physical properties such as surface wettability and slip.
+Theoretically, a range of CAs (10, 90, 170, 180$^{\circ}$) were explored to study the Constant Contact Angle (CCA) and Constant Contact Line (CCL) extreme modes of evaporation, however no particles were present in their calculations. \cite{Stauber2015} For CA between 0 and 90$^{\circ}$, the Stokes flow has also been determined numerically. \cite{Hu2005} For large CAs they predict a positive Marangoni number that leads to an inward radial flow along the droplet surface.
 This flow is predicted to be outward at small CAs.
-The effect of the initial CA on the evolution of the flow pattern inside an evaporating sessile drop has also been numerically investigated \cite{Chen2020}.
-In this case, both Marangoni flow and natural convection were found to be key for large CAs.
+The effect of the initial CA on the evolution of the flow pattern inside an evaporating sessile drop has also been numerically investigated. \cite{Chen2020} In this case, both Marangoni flow and natural convection were found to be key for large CAs.